-Students typically take 12 credit hours per semester across each eight-week term in order to qualify for full-time financial aid.
+Students typically take 12 credit hours per semester across two eight-week term in order to qualify for full-time financial aid.
 Students frequently take between 6-9 hours on a part time basis.
 Students must take at least 6 hours to qualify for financial aid.
 The average number of credit hours for students in the Weekend College is 10.5 per semester.

 Hiram College's program is a weekend-only program.
 Classes meet Friday evenings (6-10 p.m.), Saturday mornings (8 a.m.-noon) and Saturday afternoons (2-6 p.m.).